Spin canted magnetism, decoupling of charge and spin ordering in NdNiO$_3$: Results and Discussion

-The transport properties of NdNiO$_3$ show thermal hysteresis which is attributed to the presence of supercooled metallic phases below the transition temperature.\cite{Devendra, Devendra1, Devendra2} The magnetic state of the supercooled metallic regions is not clear in the sense that we do not know whether it is paramagnetic or antiferromagnetic.
+The transport properties of NdNiO$_3$ show thermal hysteresis which is attributed to the presence of supercooled metallic regions below the transition temperature.\cite{Devendra, Devendra1, Devendra2} Now the question we would like to ask is this: What is the magnetic state of the supercooled metallic regions?
+Are they paramagnetic or antiferromagnetic?
+In other words we are asking whether the paramagnetic to antiferromagnetic transition, when we cool the system through its magnetic transition temperature (200~K ), takes place at that temperature or does it take place along with the M-I transition of the metastable phase at a lower temperature?
 In order to throw some light on this issue we measured the thermal hysteresis of magnetization.
 In figure \ref{fig: M diff} we show the difference in cooling and heating cycle magnetization, $M_\textnormal{FCC} - M_\textnormal{FC}$, of NdNiO$_3$ at a few field values in the range 100 Oe to 2000 Oe.
 The data show that between 200~K and 120~K, the magnetization of the cooling cycle is higher than that of the heating cycle.
 The difference in the magnetization is maximum around 170~K. Figure \ref{fig: M diff} also shows the difference in the metallic volume fractions between the cooling and heating runs $V_\textnormal{C}-V_\textnormal{H}$, taken from reference \onlinecite{Devendra}.
-The difference in the magnetizations and the difference in the metallic volume fractions have remarkably similar temperature dependence which suggests that they originate from the same physical mechanism.
+The difference in the magnetizations and the difference in the metallic volume fractions have remarkably similar temperature dependence which suggests that they originate from a common underlying physical mechanism.
 In a cooling run, below $T_\textnormal{MI}$, the system contains supercooled metallic and insulating regions, while in a heating run, it is mostly insulating.\cite{Devendra, Devendra1, Devendra2} Therefore $V_\textnormal{C}-V_\textnormal{H}$ represents the volume fraction of supercooled metallic regions.
 So the correlation between the thermal hysteresis in magnetization and the supercooled metallic volume fraction indicates that the supercooled metallic regions have a higher magnetic moment compared to the insulating regions.